The complexity of tropical matrix factorization: Abstract

 \section{Abstract}

 The tropical arithmetic operations on $\R$ are defined by $a\op b=\min\{a,b\}$ and $a\ot b=a+b$.
 Let $A$ be a tropical matrix and $k$ a positive integer, the problem of Tropical Matrix Factorization (TMF) asks whether there exist tropical matrices $B\in\R^{m\times k}$ and $C\in\R^{k\times n}$ satisfying $B\ot C=A$.
 We show that no algorithm for TMF is likely to work in polynomial time for every fixed $k$, thus resolving a problem proposed by Barvinok in 1993.
-TMF is also shown to be hard for matrices with bounded tropical rank.
-Proving that TMF can be solved by a polynomial-time algorithm if $k\leq3$, we answer a question posed by Develin, Santos, and Sturmfels.
-Another question they have posed asks whether every tropical matrix of factor rank $k$ has a rank-$k$ submatrix of size at most $N(k)\times N(k)$; we answer this question in the negative for every $k>4$.